Michael Sullivan, Sr.

 A top-notch hitman who works for John Rooney.

-- Anti-Hero: An darker example.
-He intends to save his son's soul so he couldnt be ended up like him through pragmatic means.
+- Anti-Hero: A darker example.
+He intends to save his son's soul so he wouldn't end up like him through pragmatic means.

 - Badass and Child Duo: He's the badass to his son's Child.

 - Badass Longcoat: He's usually seen wearing one of these.

 - Contract on the Hitman: He works as Rooney's right-hand man and top killer, only for Rooney and Nitti to put a hit on him because he won't give up his vendetta against Connor for killing his wife and son.

 - The Dragon: To John Rooney, as Rooney's right-hand man and enforcer.

 - The Dreaded: The name Sullivan carries quite a bit of weight in the criminal underworld.

 - Even Evil Has Loved Ones: He's a hitman as well as a loving father and husband.